 Hi, I am going to gym since 1 month, I used to take 2 scoops whey protein and 5 gms of creatine daily, from the last 4 days my back is paining at kidney place, is there any side effects to those supplements?
 And yesterday I got fever.
 I can't understand that is back pain or any kidney problem.
 Can you please suggest any idea to.
 My problem?

-Although both are similar, treadmill and jogging are very different from each other.
-The same muscles are used in both the exercises and the same forward body movement is involved in both the exercises.
+Although both seem similar, treadmill and jogging are very different from each other.
+The same muscles are used in both the exercises and exactly same body movement is involved while performing these workouts.
 Both are done for cardiovascular fitness, to decrease the amount of fat in your body, and to tone your legs.
 However, here are a few pointers which show you the difference between treadmill and jogging:

 - Treadmill is easy: Running on a treadmill is easier than going out for a jog.
 This is because a treadmill has a plain running surface with a constant environment.
 But when you go out for a jog, the surface may not be plain; the environment might not be constant as it can be windy or extremely sunny.
-The treadmill can also be adjusted according to your requirements, like the inclination can be increased or decreased; the speed of the belt can be increased or decreased, etc. It also affects the joints less because you are able to have a flat surface to place your foot every time, unlike the rough surface of the roads and lanes when you jog.
+The treadmill can also be adjusted according to your requirements, like the inclination or the speed of the belt can be increased or decreased.
+Also, it has less effects on your joints because you are able to have a flat surface to place your foot every time, unlike the rough surface of the roads and lanes when you jog.